dontmitch/dontmitch.github.io/_posts/2019-12-26-empathy-building-at-work.md

 If you thought Alice would be happy when you delivered your project ahead of schedule and she was, you win!
 If you thought Bob would be frustrated by the team's new priorities and he was, you win!
 If you thought Carol would be eager to work on the new project and she wasn't, that's once again where the muscle-building happens.

 As you get better at predicting your coworkers' reactions, you can even start layering on predictions of the _magnitude_ of reaction.
-When you're consistently predicting both &mdash; that Alice would be mildly upset by a new deadline &mdash; it's time for the final level.
+When you're consistently predicting both &mdash; that Alice would only be mildly upset by a new deadline &mdash; it's time for the final level.

 #### Expert mode

 The expert version of this exercise is where things really get interesting.
 Your goal is to predict what people will actually _say_ in a meeting.
 That involves not just understanding the what and why of their reaction, but also the how: how will that reaction translate into words?

 This isn't as straightforward as it might seem.
 People don't always say what they mean or feel, especially in a work setting.
 Work communication tends to involve more subtlety or nicety, not to mention body language.
-Therefore, even if you understand the what and why of a person's reaction, predicting how that translates into what they say can take serious practice.

 Maybe Bob suddenly starts agreeing with Carol despite appearing frustrated by her proposal.
 Why might that be?
 Perhaps he's placating Carol but actually intends to escalate the issue to their boss.

+Therefore, even if you understand the what and why of a person's reaction, predicting how that translates into what they say can take serious practice.

 ### Putting empathy to work